glotzerlab/signac-docs/docs/source/jobs.rst

 File handling
 -------------

-The underlying HDF5-file is openend and flushed after each read- and write-operation.
+The underlying HDF5 file is openend and flushed after each read- and write-operation.
 You can keep the file explicitily open using a context manager.
 The file is only opened and flushed once in the following example: